 Editorial Staff and Contributors

-Osteoporosis is a disease marked by decreasing bone mass and density, making bones weak and brittle.
+Osteoporosis is a disease marked by decreasing bone mass, density, and quality, making bones weak and brittle.
 If left unchecked, it can lead to

 Osteoporosis is caused by an imbalance between bone loss and bone formation (known as bone remodeling).
 After age 30, bone loss occurs more quickly.
 Many factors over the course of a lifetime can influence bone remodeling.